 When someone donates through the donate button, using their credit card, Facebook will be listed on that donor's credit card statement.
 FB sends reports to charities that provide the name of a donor and their email address (if provided).

-FB charges a fee of five percent for processing the donation.
-Nonprofits receive 95 percent of each donation.
+FB charges no fees for processing the donation.
+Nonprofits receive 100% of each donation.

 To apply for these applications, visit Facebook's donate page.
 There is also a useful list of Q&As you should read.